artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 Note that contrary to supervised learning, here we won't provide the summary as input, only the article.<br>
 Transformer models generate probability distributions over all possible words.
 Sampling from this distribution provides a different summary each time you run the model.

+### Week 3: Question Answering
+We will build a system that can answer questions.
+In the real world, such models are usually not built from scratch.
+This is why we will use existing models, such as BERT, or other transformer models found on the [Hugging Face platform](https://github.com/artainmo/DevOps/tree/main/cloud#general-deep-learning-and-machine-learning), and adapt those models via [transfer learning](https://github.com/artainmo/DevOps/tree/main/cloud#generative-ai-transformers-gpt-self-attention-and-foundation-models).
+Transfer learning adds new learnings to a pre-trained model.
+This reduces training time, improves predictions because the model learned from different tasks that might help the new task, and it requires less data.

+You can answer questions either by generating text or by finding text in an existing paragraph.
+Context-based question answering: takes a question and finds the answer within the given context.
+Closed book question answering: only takes a question and generates an answer without access to a context.

+#### Transfer learning

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization: Natural Language Processing with Attention Models](https://www.coursera.org/learn/attention-models-in-nlp)
 * [Understanding masking & padding](https://www.tensorflow.org/guide/keras/understanding_masking_and_padding#:~:text=Masking%20is%20a%20way%20to,the%20end%20of%20a%20sequence.)